Best Horse Betting Sites For US Players

 2020 Preakness Stakes Betting Guide

-The Preakness Stakes will be run on Saturday, May 16th, at the Pimlico Race Course in Baltimore, MD.
+The Preakness Stakes has officially been postponed.
+Typically held in May, schedulers have decided that the best time to have it in 2020 will be October 3rd, 2020, almost a month after the rescheduled Kentucky Derby.
 The Preakness is the second jewel of the US Triple Crown of Thoroughbred Racing, and the favorite will typically be the horse that wins the Kentucky Derby.
 The Preakness is also known colloquially as “The Run for the Black-Eyed Susans” after the Maryland state flower, and the dirt course is the shortest of the Triple Crown races, coming in at 1 3/16 miles (9.5 furlongs).
-Current Preakness Stakes odds are not yet available, but they should be live at most sites after the Kentucky Derby is concluded.
+Current Preakness Stakes odds are not yet available, due to the massive amount of uncertainty about whether or not the race will be held at all.

 Can I Bet Horses Online Legally?